Foundation to Year 10

 Software and websites

-Wolfram software is internationally recognized as powerful learning tools across STEM.
+Wolfram software is internationally recognised as powerful learning tools across STEM.
 We have an agreement to use this software in Victorian secondary schools.

 FUSE is our digital resource repository and sharing space.
 It contains a huge collection of rich, quality-assured digital resources for both students and teachers.

-Digipubs are digital publications providing practical advice, and learning and teaching resources for schools.
+Digipubs (at FUSE) are digital publications providing practical advice, and learning and teaching resources for schools.
 Digipubs supporting STEM education include

 digital technologies curriculum and